 Three areas of focus are particularly important to me in my volunteer work:

 Disadvantaged children with hearing loss.
-For example, in 2015-2016, I co-led missions to several orphanages in Mexico and Israel, to test childrens' hearing.
-It was an eye-opening experience to interact with children who lacked parental figures in their lives due to death, drugs, or simply abandonment.
-I give tremendous credit to the orphanages I visited as they raised the children to be productive leaders in society.
+I co-lead missions to several orphanages in Mexico and Israel, to test childrens' hearing.
+This is an eye-opening experience to interact with children who lack parental figures in their lives due to death, drugs, or simply abandonment.
+I give tremendous credit to the orphanages I visit as they raise the children to be productive leaders in society.

 Muslim/Jewish coexistence.
 The turmoil in the Middle East has dominated world headlines for decades: I recently undertook a yearlong fellowship with NewGround to promote positive interactions among Jews and Muslims.
 My Muslim and Jewish cohorts have become close friends.